 Low-Light Aquarium Plants for Beginners

 So, you've set up a new fish tank and stocked it with a few fish to get it started.
 Standing back, you admire your work before frowning and moving that one decoration just an inch to the right.
-There.
 But something seems like it's missing: Earlier in the day, when you picked up your new fish, there was a tank of plants in the store.
+Adding plants to your aquarium is a great move as they have many different benefits beyond just improving the look of your aquarium.

 Why Plants Are Important for Fish Tanks